bishram-acharya/3D-Classroom/README.md

 * Move the mouse to adjust camera view direction

 ## Contributions
-Contributions are welcome Aug 21 onwards !
+Contributions are welcome September onwards !
 If you'd like to enhance the project or fix any issues, feel free to fork this repository, make your changes, and submit a pull request.